NHSDigital/IOPS-FHIR-Simplifier-Backup/HL7FHIRUKCoreR4/backup/guides/UK-Core-Implementation-Guide-STU2-Sequence---Prerelease-for-Ball/Home/ProfilesandExtensions/Profile-UKCore-Encounter/participant.page.md

 </table>

 <br><br>
-The `Encounter.participant.individual` element SHALL use a reference to a resource which conforms to one of the following:
+The `Encounter.participant.individual` element SHOULD use a reference to a resource which conforms to one of the following:
 - {{pagelink:Profile-Practitioner-10758}}
 - {{pagelink:Profile-PractitionerRole-55046}}
 - {{pagelink:Profile-RelatedPerson-51006}}